 1. Good product/service and customer service: (referral marketing strategy)

 The essential prerequisite for a referral campaign to succeed is to have a good product or service and impeccable after-sales service.
-Without a good product or brand, you are not going to make much headway, and not many will be willing to refer in the first place.
+Without a good product or brand, you will not make much headway, and not many will be willing to refer you in the first place.

 2. Targets should be achievable, rewards appealing: (Referral Marketing Strategy)

 The targets for referrals should not look impossible or difficult to achieve.
-Referring up to 15 may be easy, but most companies offer benefits even if five customers are referred and result in conversions.
-Whether it is cash or products, or other benefits, the rewards should be good enough for customers, employees to take that extra effort.
-It should be clearly mentioned whether the rewards are given for lead generation or for sales conversion.
+Referring up to 15 may be easy, but most companies offer benefits even if five customers get referrals, which results in conversions.
+Whether cash, products, or other benefits, the rewards should be good enough for customers and employees to take that extra effort.
+Also, one should mention whether the rewards are for lead generation or sales conversion.

 3. In B2B businesses don’t begin with a referral request: (Referral Marketing Strategy)

-Many customers may not be willing to take part in the referral marketing program simply because they don’t know how the personal details collected will be used by the company.
+Many customers may not be willing to take part in the referral marketing program simply because they don’t know how the company will use the personal details collected.
 It is better to build rapport with the company by asking them to rate your product or subscribe to newsletters.
-Before announcing the referral marketing program, privacy clauses and confidentiality clauses should be communicated to them so that they feel confident about referring people to you.
+Before announcing the referral marketing program, privacy and confidentiality clauses should be communicated to them so they feel confident about referring people to you.

 4. B2B marketing is time-consuming; keep the customer informed: (Referral Marketing Strategy)

-Once you get a referral and start contacting them, the customer who referred should be informed of the progress of the marketing process until the closure of the deal.
-However, care should be taken not to bombard the new potential customer with emails and phone calls which will be embarrassing for the customer who referred it to you.
+Once you get a referral and start contacting them, the referred customer should be informed of the progress of the marketing process until the deal’s closure.
+However, one must ensure that to bombard the new potential customer with emails and phone calls which will be embarrassing for the customer who referred it to you.

-When a reward is promised for referrals, it should be given in a time-bound manner, the same week or next month.
-When rewards are delayed or not given, the company is shutting its doors to any possible success in future referral marketing programs.
+When a referral reward is promised, it should be given in a time-bound manner, the same week or the next month.
+When there is a delay or cancellation of rewards, the company is shutting the doors to any possible success in future referral marketing programs.

-6. Make your website, social media suitable for referrals: (Referral Marketing Strategy)
+6. Make your website and social media suitable for referrals: (Referral Marketing Strategy)

-Make your website and social media suitable for sharing and rewarding, just as undergarments company My undies did.
-They created a special section called to invite to boost referral marketing business.
+Make your website and social media suitable for sharing and rewarding, just as undergarments company MeUndies did.
+They created a special ” Invite ” section to boost referral marketing business.
 They offered $20 for the customer and 20% off for the person who bought on that referral.
 Or it could be several tiers of rewards based on business volumes and not a single reward.
 Now for even small businesses, it is easy to implement referral marketing programs on the website with several apps available for customization: some of them are Ambassador, Friendbuy, Referrify, Extole, Referralcandy.

-With the rapid explosion of social media, businesses can now utilize solutions developed for Facebook, Twitter, Linkedin, Google+ to make your customers share promotions and discount offers.
-Many of them use big data analytics to send the right offers to the target audience.
+With the rapid explosion of social media, businesses can now utilize solutions developed for Facebook, Twitter, Linkedin, and Google+ to make your customers share promotions and discount offers.
+Many use big data analytics to send the right offers to the target audience.

 7. Join a referral marketing network: (Referral Marketing Strategy)

-Many small and medium businesses can join a business network such as BNI (Business Network International), which has chapters all over the world to help its members promote business through referrals.
-Each referral is much more valuable than a lead as the conversion rate could be near 90-100%, while a qualified lead gained from any other form of marketing have a one-fourth chance of being converted to business.
+Many small and medium businesses can join a business network such as BNI (Business Network International), which has chapters worldwide to help its members promote business through referrals.
+Each referral is much more valuable than a lead as the conversion rate could be near 90-100%.
+While a qualified lead from any other form of marketing have a one-fourth chance of converting to business.

 8. Use a mix of cash, non-cash, and multi-pronged strategy: (Referral Marketing Strategy)

-You may use both cash or non-cash incentives for referral marketing example, but a Chicago University study found that non-monetary incentives were more effective than cash benefits by 24%.
-It is also better to not confine referral to customers or employees alone; referral marketing websites can also be used to new customers and lure them into referral marketing programs.
+You may use cash and non-cash incentives for referral marketing.
+However, as per a Chicago University study, non-monetary incentives were more effective than cash benefits by 24%.
+It is also better not to confine referrals to customers or employees alone.
+Referral marketing websites can also help lure new customers into referral marketing programs.

 9. Communicate the buyer persona to your customers: (Referral Marketing Strategy)

-When asking for referrals, most often, companies forget the target group they are looking at.
+When asking for referrals, companies often forget the target group they are looking at.
 Every friend or colleague of your customer may not be a prospect and get a long list of prospects; spending time on them may not bring the desired result.
-In such cases, the company can outline a client profile- desired age group, income, interests, industry, gender, hobbies so that results would be better.
+In such cases, the company can outline a client profile- desired age group, income, interests, industry, gender, and hobbies to improve results.

 Who can employ referral marketing?

-Retail stores, magazines, banks, doctors, credit card companies, the automotive industry, airports, hotels, travel agencies, stockbroking firms, mutual funds, online trading companies.
+Retail stores, magazines, banks, doctors, credit card companies, the automotive industry, airports, hotels, travel agencies, stockbroking firms, mutual funds, and online trading companies.
 It is suitable for both B2B and B2C business and service companies.
-Worldwide, it is small and medium companies that have gained more from referral marketing examples.
+Worldwide, small and medium companies have gained more from referral marketing examples.

 Why should anyone try out the laborious route to referral marketing?
 It is much cheaper than conventional marketing and gives a better return on investment (ROI).
-It has been found that companies who deploy referral marketing definitions properly have considerably cut down on traditional advertising on mass media.
-Customers feel important as they are rewarded and share the rewards with their friends who also benefit from getting a good product.
+As per research, companies that deploy referral marketing definitions properly have considerably cut down on traditional advertising on mass media.
+Customers feel important upon getting rewards and share them with their friends, who also benefit from a good product.

-Apart from monetary or non-monetary benefits customers get, it also generates goodwill among customers and forges a better business-customer relationship.
-This, in turn, makes the company focus on quality, innovation and speed to drive the business higher.
+Apart from monetary or non-monetary benefits, it generates goodwill among customers and forges a better business-customer relationship.
+This, in turn, makes the company focus on quality, innovation, and speed to drive the business higher.

-Despite the many referral marketing example advantages has over conventional marketing, hardly 25% of businesses make use of referral marketing strategy.
-Analysts point out that it requires careful planning, identifying the right target for referrals and build upon them.
+Despite the many referral marketing example advantages over conventional marketing, hardly 25% of businesses make use of referral marketing strategy.
+Analysts note that it requires careful planning, identifying the right target for referrals, and building upon them.

 It is only possible to learn from success stories across the globe.
-For example, there are companies that purely generate referral marketing, meaning business without any advertisements.
+For example, some companies purely generate referral marketing, meaning businesses without any advertisements.

-William Davey’s firm Fred’s Best Windows, Doors, Siding and Roofing is one such firm that spends zero money on advertising and grows on referrals got from customers, real estate agents, referral groups, and partners.
+William Davey’s firm Fred’s Best Windows, Doors, Siding and Roofing is one such firm that spends zero money on advertising and grows on referrals from customers, real estate agents, referral groups, and partners.
 Davey’s success is due to the training he gives to referral sources regarding how and the kind of people to be referred to and ensuring his firm has the qualities that make it preferable.
-William Davey’s book on referral marketing titled ‘ The Referral Factory” is due to be released in September this year.